Government of Canada invests in cutting-edge research and the next generation of scientists

 Government of Canada invests in cutting-edge research and the next generation of scientists Français

-$171.6 million in funding will go to 5 science and research organizations across Ottawa
+More than $800 million in funding will go to 24 science and research organizations across Canada

-OTTAWA, ON, May 26, 2024 /CNW/ - Canada's scientists and researchers are working to solve some of the world's greatest challenges for the benefit of us all.
-Their innovations and discoveries are the foundation of Canadian economic growth and prosperity, as well as the health and well-being of people in Canada.
-That is why the Government of Canada continues to make investments to boost research and innovation and ensure Canada remains a leader in research and new technologies.

 These organizations span Canada's science and research landscape and are making contributions in a range of crucial areas, including researching and developing health care solutions, supporting Indigenous inclusion and research, addressing climate change, supporting Arctic science and research, making advancements in emerging technologies such as quantum computing and artificial intelligence, promoting STEM education among young people, and facilitating learning and training opportunities for post-secondary students.